-The Guides section of Business App showcases a collection of articles that can help inform your clients on how to manage their digital presence and succeed online.
-You can use our prewritten white-label content, or alternatively you can display your own custom guides from your own WordPress blog.
+The Guides section of the Business App showcases a collection of articles that can help inform your clients on how to manage their digital presence and succeed online.
+You can use our prewritten white-label content, or alternatively, you can display your own custom guides from your own WordPress blog.

 You can show tailor-made content directly to your customers with custom guides powered by WordPress.
 This can include anything from help articles to talk tracks to sales pitches.